 Is the GRE a required part of the application?

-Is the TOEFL a required part of the application?
+Is the TOEFL/IELTS a required part of the application?

-If your native language is not English and you do not hold the equivalent of a U.S. bachelor’s degree from an institution at which English is the language of instruction, you must submit official scores from the internet-based test (iBT) of the Test of English as a Foreign Language (TOEFL).
+- If your native language is not English and you do not hold the equivalent of a U.S. bachelor’s degree from an institution at which English is the language of instruction, you must submit official scores from the internet-based test (iBT) of the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).

-Ph.D. applicants interested in Fall 2019 admissions must submit official TOEFL scores from no earlier than September 1, 2017.
+- Ph.D. applicants interested in fall 2022 admissions must submit official TOEFL scores from no earlier than September 1, 2021.

 The institutional code for the GRE and TOEFL: